kestra-io/docs/content/docs/developer-guide/outputs/index.md

 #### Loop over object

-On loop, the `value` is always a JSON string, so the <code v-pre>{{ taskrun.value }}</code> is the current element as JSON string.
+On loop, the `value` is always a JSON string, so the `{{ taskrun.value }}` is the current element as JSON string.
 If you want to access properties, you need to use the [json function](/docs/developer-guide/variables/function/json.html) to have a proper object and to access each property easily.

 ```yaml
 tasks: